-Fueling their anger, the non-profit organization called the Ir David Foundation (City of David) is working to return land to the heirs of Yemenite Jews who immigrated to Israel in 1882 and settled in Silwan.
+Fueling their anger, the non-profit organization which is named the Ir David Foundation (City of David) is working to return land to the heirs of Yemenite Jews who immigrated to Israel in 1882 and settled in Silwan.

 They were forced to leave their neighborhoods by the British Mandate Authority due to the Arab Riots of 1929.
 By 1930 they returned to rebuild, only to be evacuated again in 1938 by the British at the height of WWII, this time their homes confiscated.

-Arab juveniles and adults throw rocks and Molotov cocktails.
+Arab juveniles and adults throw rocks and Molotov cocktails at taxis and Jewish vehicles.
 Mourners visiting the Jewish cemetery on nearby Mount of Olives are assailed by rocks and grave sites are desecrated.

-Sadly, because Jews are the minority in this neighborhood, they are regarded as the cause of the problem while they try to peacefully exist against the attacks of their neighbors.
+Because Jews are the minority in this neighborhood, they are regarded as the cause of the problem.

 International Pressure to Divide Jerusalem